WinnieDaWoo/ENGR-323L-PID-Motor-Control/README.md

 | Microprocessor | SiliconLab 8051F120 |
 | DC Motor | generic brushed motor |
 | IDE | Silicon Laboratories |

-## Hardware Design Strategy and Construction of the System

-To accomplish this project, one must understand the functionality of the two chips, DC motor, potentiometer, 16×2 LCD display, and how they work together with the SiliconLab 8051F120 board.
-The H-bridge is used convert the digital PWM signal sent by the 8051 to a DC voltage to spin the DC motor.
-The chip layout of H-bridge and the six connection wires of the DC motor are shown in Fig. 2.

- screen-shot-2016-12-21-at-3-30-48-pm dc-motor-control-report
-Figure 2- H-bridge Chip and DC Motor Connection wires

-For the H-bridge chip to operate as desired, one must set the four pins (1,2EN, 3,4EN, VCC1, and VCC2) to HIGH and four pins to LOW (4 Heat sink and Ground).
-1A will be connected to the 8051 and will receive PWM signal.
-1Y will be connected to MOT(+) of the DC motor.
-Three connection wires of the motor (MOT (-), Emitter, and Cathode) will be set to LOW.
-Collector will be connected to a 1000 resistor and Anode to a 220 resistor and both will be connected to HIGH.

-The DC motor has a built in optical encoder that uses a phototransistor/LED sensor to generate 80 sinusoidal signals (0.2-2 volts peak to peak) per turn.
-This signal must be processed through an operational amplifier to convert the small sinusoidal waves to signals for the 8051 to process.
-The process in which the actual speed of the motor is calculated will be discussed in Software Design Strategy Section.

-screen-shot-2016-12-21-at-3-37-57-pm

-Figure 3 – Operational Amplifier

-The Collector wire from the DC motor is connected to the non-inverting input of the op-amp.
-Inverting input of the op-amp is connected to a reference voltage that was determined appropriately by using the oscilloscope that displayed the output signal from the op-amp.
-The reference voltage of 4.75V gave the best output to be processed by the 8051.
-A voltage divider circuit of 220 and 4700 with input voltage of 5V gave an output of 4.75V.

-The potentiometer is used to output various voltages in the range from 0V to 5V by turning the knob.
-This will be used to determine the desired speed of the motor.
-This process will be discussed in Software Design Strategy Section.

-The 16×2 LCD has 14 pins that needs to be wired correctly to properly display desired message on it.
-The circuit diagram of the 16×2 LCD is shown in Fig.4.

-images

-Figure 4 – 2×16 LCD Display Circuit Diagram

-Vcc is connected to HIGH and GND is connected to LOW.
-The operating voltage (VO) is connected to a 10k potentiometer to adjust the contrast of the LCD display.
-The RS, R/W, and the E pins were connected to P6.0, P6.1, and P6.2 respectively.
-The eight data bits (DB0-DB7) are connected to Port 5 of the 8051.

-The completed hardware system is shown in Fig.5  below.

-screen-shot-2016-12-21-at-3-42-37-pm

-Figure 5 – Completed Hardware of DC motor embedded system

-Establishing all desired connection, the completed hardware system of the DC motor embedded system is shown in Fig.6.

-screen-shot-2016-12-21-at-3-43-59-pm

-Figure 6 – DC motor embedded system

-## Programming

-## Results